-We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
+We often see insiders buying up shares in companies that perform well over the long term.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
 So we'll take a look at whether insiders have been buying or selling shares in Metro Bank PLC (LON:MTRO).

 Do Insider Transactions Matter?